ExtremeAddons/extreme_pbr_docs/docs/material_editor.rst

 consequently the Fx Layer will be sharper, while the lower the value, the less sharp the noise effect will be, consequently the Fx Layer will be more blurred.

-**Here is the example of a Deadlift set to 0.883, so quite strengh:**
+**Here is the example of a Deadlift set to 0.883, so quite strength:**

 .. image:: _static/_images/fx_layer/fx_detailed_deadlift_example.webp
     :align: center